 When traditional cement remediation methods have maximized their effectiveness with operational tradeoffs and economics compromises, where do you turn?
 Until now, there has been no alternative to permanent-fixture casing expansion.

-The Casing ExpanDER Tool (CET) is a simple way to stop the unwanted gas flow while correcting unintended annular sections.
+Local expansion is a simple way to stop the unwanted gas flow while correcting unintended annular sections.
 This one-run tool deployed by a electric-line operator leverages a telescoping cone that expands a radial set of hardened knuckle-bent fingers.

 These fingers have a variable displacement distance allowing the flexibility of correcting a gradient of annuli along the wellbore.
 From small gaps, to areas where both casing and cement require plastic deformation to create a seal and prevent gas flow.
 Moreover, the exact same process can be quickly repeated at any target interval for engineered redundancy to fully eradicate all micro-annuli and backside gas flow problems with confidence.